Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average service frequency across all routes is 66 trips per day, which equates to roughly 10 weekly trips per individual stop.
+Service frequency averages 66 trips per day across all routes, translating to roughly 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport